Undersea Weapons Program

 - Naval Undersea Research Program (NURP)

-Advanced technology development (6.3) programs support technology transition for torpedo upgrades, reduced-size torpedoes and counter-weapons.
+Further develop promising weapon technologies and concepts through advanced technology development (6.3) and prototyping (6.4) programs support technology transition for torpedo upgrades, reduced-size torpedoes, and counter-weapons, including new weapon concepts and delivery methods.
 See guidance for submitting proposals and white papers for funding under this program.

 Program Contact Information